asp22/Diablo3ROSPS3Editor/README.md

 ## Limitations
-- No item creation or duplication
+- No item creation or duplication; Except for the Fill Empty Inventory Slots with a Horadric Cache
 - No hero creation.
 - Paragon Levels: If you edit the paragon level the app will update all Heros and reset allocated paragon points. i.e. you'll have to reallocate in game
 - Sockets.
 I've not spent time to understand how items with sockets and gems are representing in save game data.
 If you want to remove a socket affix from an item, I would recommend that you remove the gems in game first and then use the editor to change the socket affix for something else.